Pests in Gardens and Landscapes: Quick Tips

 What about pesticides?

 - Insecticides are not necessary unless damage from scales is intolerable.

 - For fruit trees and smaller plants, make a well-timed and thorough spray using horticultural oil during the dormant season or when scale crawlers are active in the growing season.

 - For intolerable soft scale problems, especially on large trees, consider soil-applied imidacloprid.
-This material isn’t effective against some scales, including armored scales, and may cause outbreaks of cottony cushion scale.
+This material is not effective against some scales, including armored scales, and may cause outbreaks of cottony cushion scale.
 Always read the label.